-The annual international literary magazine Percutio was launched by Bill Direen in 2006, and is dedicated to aspects of the creative process and pays particular attention to works or artists that bridge cultures.
+The annual international literary magazine Percutio was launched by William Direen in 2006, and is dedicated to aspects of the creative process and pays particular attention to works or artists that bridge cultures.

 Dunedin Poems (Kilmog Press, 2011) is a collection that was written in and around Dunedin when Direen was working at Otago University.

-- Bill Direen interviewed by Russell Brown on the Public Address site
+- William Direen interviewed by Russell Brown on the Public Address site

-- Bill Direen interviewed by Kim Hill on Radio New Zealand
+- William Direen interviewed by Kim Hill on Radio New Zealand

 - Review of Direen's Devonport: A Diary in Landfall Online Review.